pebble-dev/pebble-firmware/CONTRIBUTING.md

 # Contribution Guidelines

+## Licensing

+New contributions to this project are, by default, licensed under the GNU General Public License, version 3.0 or later.
+Developers may, at their discretion, choose a more permissive license for any contribution.
+Such contributions should be specified using the SPDX-License-Identifier tag, and by adding a SPDX-License-Identifier tag in the Git commit text.
+(Commits without a SPDX-License-Identifier shall be assumed to be licensed as `GPL-3.0-or-later`, except for portions that impact the publicly-distributed SDK, which shall be assumed to be licensed as `Apache-2.0`.)

+Please follow the SPDX and REUSE specifications by adding SPDX-FileCopyrightText and SPDX-License-Identifier tags to each file that you modify.

+Licenses for software in this repository can be found in the `LICENSES` directory.
+Some files in this repository do not have clear SPDX tags; note that you should also reference `REUSE.toml` when determining the origin of any given file.

 ## Developer Certification of Origin (DCO)

 To make a good faith effort to ensure licensing criteria are met, this